 The LDO does not incorporate the cannabis ordinance at this time.
 This draft was already completed before Council passed the ordinance.
 It will need to be incorporated into the next draft.

-The LDO will be introduced to the Planning Board on September 23.
-What will the follow-up meeting on November 8 entail?
+The LDO was introduced to the Planning Board on September 23.
+Will there be a follow-up meeting at the end of the public comment period?

-On November 8th, we will be reviewing all public comments and making some directions about which changes we would like to incorporate.
+At the close of the public comment period there will be a follow-up meeting with the Planning Board.
+At this meeting, we will be reviewing all public comments and choosing some directions about which changes we would like to incorporate.
 At that point, we will make decisions about the next steps.
 If there a large number of major changes that need to be made, it could be possible that we would have a second round of public comment before approaching City Council.
 If the changes that are needed are less severe and are easier to incorporate, our next step would be to send the revised draft to Council.
 Council would then send the new draft back to Planning Board to review for consistency against the Master Plan.
 City Council would then have the final vote.